GuiPro0408/auto_analyst/ressources/technical_design.md

 Component Description
 Planner Agent Decomposes the user’s question into sub‑queries and defines a plan for retrieval.
-Search Tool Uses free APIs (DuckDuckGo, Wikipedia, SearxNG) to find relevant web pages.
+Search Tool Uses free APIs (Tavily, Gemini Grounding, Wikipedia) to find relevant web pages.
 Respects robots.txt and rate limits.
 Fetcher & ParserDownloads web pages and PDFs, then extracts text using BeautifulSoup and pdfplumber .
 Splits long documents into overlapping chunks.